munificent/craftinginterpreters/book/scanning-on-demand.md

 These are the letters that correspond to a single keyword.
 If we see an "s", the only keyword the identifier could possibly be is `super`.
 It might not be, though, so we still need to check the rest of the letters too.
-In the tree diagram, this is basically that unbranching path leading off the "s".
+In the tree diagram, this is basically that straight path hanging off the "s".

 We won't roll a switch for each of those nodes.
 Instead, we have a utility function that tests the rest of a potential keyword's lexeme: